Cryonic7/SPSMachineTools/Development Versions/currentDev/WallpaperChangerV7.4dev/README.txt

 End of WallpaperChanger Readme

-Realtime Task and Thread Viewer for SPS Systems V1.2
+Realtime Task and Thread Viewer for SPS Systems V1.3

+	Run from the menu i guess i dont fuckin know this is still bleeding edge
+	it leaves it unresponsive and still has artifacts